nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Viewing help: `help`
 Shows all available commands that you can use

-Firstly, type `help` in the command line as seen below, and press ‘Enter’ to execute it.
+Firstly, type `help` in the command line as seen below, and press 'Enter' to execute it.

 ![help1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/help1.png)